Owlzy/OWL.Examples/README.md

 # OWL.Examples
 Example scene graph usage - see [OWL](https://github.com/Owlzy/OWL).

+A collection of samples showing potential ways to implement common game patterns using a scene graph in MonoGame

 ## Basic Usage

 Basic scene with a white sprite tinted red.
 We offset the sprite relative to the container to create an orbit like effect.